varunbwkz/llm-project-1/README.md

 3. **Prompt Engineering**:
    - The prompt template in the `generate_response` method can be adjusted to change response style or format

+4. **Extending the API**:
+   - Add new endpoints to the `api_server.py` file to expose additional functionality
+   - Customize response formats or add authentication as needed

 ## 🔮 Future Enhancements

 Potential improvements for future versions: